MinecraftU/mcu-curriculum/sequence_4/section_4.md

 The names that we've given our new blocks and items so far are all hard-coded into our mod.
 But what if we want people in other countries who speak different languages to play our mod?
 We can use what are called _language packs_ to give our items language-specific names.
 The packs also replace the cumbersome "package.item.item"-type names with real names such as "Iron Ingot" or "Dirt".

 #### File Extensions
-Before we create our language packs, make sure you have file extensions enabled.
-See section 3 for instructions.
+Before we create our language packs, make sure you have "hide file extensions for known file types" disabled.
+To check if its disabled, go look at your textures.
+If they show up as "_name_.png" you're good.
+Otherwise, follow these instructions.

+##### Windows
+1. Start -> Control Panel -> Appearance and Personalization -> Folder Options
+2. Click on "View" tab
+3. Click "Advanced settings"
+4. Uncheck the box next to "Hide extensions for known file types" then click "OK"

+##### Mac
+1. Select Finder -> Preferences -> Advanced
+2. Select "Show all filename extensions"

 1. Create a folder called "lang" in the "assets/examplemod" folder.